 Effluent from the secondary clarifiers flows into the membrane filtration building.
 The ultrafiltration membranes are Suez ZeeWeed 500D with a 0.04 um pore size.
 These filtration membranes are able to remove most bacteria and some viruses, suspended solids, colloidal materials and some large molecules.
 The membranes are periodically backwashed and cleaned with all water used in cleaning returned back to the head of the plant for treatment.

 The solids “wasted” from the secondary clarifiers are held in the sludge storage tanks.
 The contents of these tanks are mixed and aerated by coarse bubble diffusers; detention time is such that secondary phosphorus release is avoided.
 Solids are then sent to the belt filter press for dewatering.
 The press is an Andritz 2 meter unit.
 Polymer is added to the solids and ran across the press.
 Percent solids coming off the press run an average of 15 to 16% dry solids.
 This material is deposited in a trailer and then transported and applied to dry land farms by Boulder Park Inc. in Central Washington.
 BPI is permitted by the Department of Ecology as a “Beneficial Use Facility”.
 All biosolids at this site must meet EPA 503 regulations for metals and nutrients.
-Prior to application, all application site soils are analyzed to determine maximum agronomic loads so biosolids are applies to maintain levels below determined levels.
+Prior to application, all application site soils are analyzed to determine maximum agronomic loads so biosolids are applied to maintain levels below determined levels.
 The University of Washington is actively engaged in research in studying the numerous benefits of biosolids vs. crops grown with conventional fertilizers/herbicides.
 Overall health and crop yields are much improved by this beneficial use of biosolids.